 View the history and results of bond elections going back to 1925.

 Inflation is the concept that the costs of goods and services generally rise, and more capital projects can be completed with funds available today rather than the same amount of funds available in the future.
 Conversely, inflation means that amounts borrowed today will costs less to repay in the future.
 Bondholders are compensated for inflation through interest payments on the outstanding debt at rates determined at the time debt is sold.
 The chart below shows the principal balance of debt outstanding on a per capita basis as well as the same figure as adjusted by inflation.
 Each outstanding debt is adjusted by inflation from the time of issue until the current year, as measured by the Consumer Price Index.
-For example, bonds issued in 2010 would compare changes in CPI from 2010 to 2016, and adjust the principal amount accordingly.
-Bonds issued in 2015 would compare changes in CPI from 2015 to 2016, adjusting the principal amount accordingly.
+For example, bonds issued in 2010 would compare changes in CPI from 2010 to the current fiscal year, and adjust the principal amount accordingly.
+Bonds issued in 2015 would compare changes in CPI from 2015 to the current fiscal year, adjusting the principal amount accordingly.
 No adjustment is made for debt issued in the current year.